Southern Lushootseed

 Southern Lushootseed, also called Twulshootseed (txʷəlšucid) or Whulshootseed (xʷəlšucid) in the Muckleshoot and Snoqualmie dialects, is the southern dialect of Lushootseed, a Coast Salish language in western Washington State.
 It was historically spoken by the Muckleshoot, Puyallup, Suquamish, Duwamish, Nisqually, and Squaxin Island tribes.
-The last native speaker was Ellen Williams (1923–2016) and her death rendered the language extinct.
+The last fluent speaker was Ellen Williams (1923–2016) and her death rendered the language extinct.

+Language classes

 Whulshootseed is taught at the Muckleshoot Language Program of the Muckleshoot Tribal College in Auburn, Washington, at a local school, and by the Puyallup Tribal Language Program.
 A 1999 video, Muckleshoot: a People and Their Language profiles the Muckleshoot Whulshootseed Language Preservation Project.

+Community classes for Southern Lushootseed are offered through Tidelands gallery in Seattle.